How to Know When to Break Up

 Your mind is made up, and you need this to come across.

-It is better to state the reasons behind the breakup so that your partner knows this is a done deal.
+It is better to state the reasons behind the breakup so your partner knows this is a done deal.

 5. Approach the conversation with as little drama as possible

-Think about what you want to say, starting with all the good memories you will keep of your time together.
 Do not be dramatic when you try to approach the conversation, as it is only likely to spiral into more later.

 6. No breakup sex